chickaroo/genereporter/README.md

 <!-- start elevator-pitch -->

 - **Automatic Report** --- Automatic generation of the gene of interest analysis.
-- **Varied Analysis Approaches** --- from classic UMAPs to gene regulatory networks, percent detection rates and more.
+- **Varied Analysis Approaches** --- Classic UMAPs, gene regulatory networks, percent detection rates and more.
 - **Tailored to VEO-IBD Multiomics Data** --- developed only with this dataset in mind.
 - **Customizable** --- with just a little Python knowledge, the plots are yours to customize.
 - **Sami Worked Very Hard On This!**